ibm-cloud-docs/Registry/registry_overview.md

 |Image security compliance with Vulnerability Advisor|<ul><li>Benefit from automatic scanning of images in your namespace.</li><li>Review recommendations that are specific to the operating system to fix potential vulnerabilities and protect your containers from being compromised.</li></ul>|
 |Quota limits for storage and pull traffic|<ul><li>Benefit from free storage and pull traffic to your private images until you reach your free quota.</li><li>Set custom quota limits for the amount of storage and pull traffic per month to avoid exceeding your preferred payment level.</li></ul>|
 {: caption="Table 1. {{site.data.keyword.registrylong_notm}} Benefits" caption-side="top"}

+{{site.data.keyword.registrylong_notm}} supports only the most recent patch for Docker Engine v1.12, or later.

 ## Service plans
 {: #registry_plans}